Egep39/cljs-str/README.md

 ## What does this library do?

-The CLJS `str` that comes with this library:

-- Emits less code
-- Emits code that can be optimized by JavaScript engines (~280x faster as shown in the below benchmark):
+The CLJS `str` that comes with this library emits code that can be optimized by JavaScript engines (~280x faster as shown in the below benchmark).

 To illustrate what it emits: